ArcaneNomad316/yeetdeck/README.md

 inspired by anki and Mnemosyne. vibe coded with claude.

-this is just a idea, things to be added:

-[] prittier gui in the terminal
+- Prettier GUI in the terminal for a better user experience

-[] the ability to import anki decks
+- Ability to import Anki decks

-[] the abillity to import Mnemosyne decks
+- Ability to import Mnemosyne decks

-[] create our own format for the decks....
+- Develop a custom deck format unique to your app